 Most of the stuff I see, I really don’t need to read or watch right now.
 I keep a digital rainy day file (read later tag in Evernote) to use when I’m absolutely bored.
 Rather than browsing social media or refreshing my email hoping to get new content, I browse content I’ve already “claimed” as interesting.
 When I have the urge to be on Facebook, I use my read later tag to trick myself into being productive.
 (I got the idea of a rainy day file from Ben Cachiaras.)

-Again, this is a peak into my personal system, but there are other strategies I try, too.
+Again, this is a peek into my personal system, but there are other strategies I try, too.
 I’m always tweaking and improving my personal system.